 Requirements for the publication of a newspaper/magazine by citizens of the Republic or other EU member states

 In accordance with the Press Law, if the owner of a newspaper/magazine is a company, a person must be appointed as Responsible under the Law.
 His/her appointment is made through a statement by the owner which is submitted to the PIO at least three days before the newspaper is published.
 The statement must contain the appointee’s name and address and must name him/her as the person responsible for the management and control of the newspaper/magazine.
 It should be stressed that the person responsible under the Law must be a member of the company’s board of directors.

 All copies of newspapers published in Cyprus must print on the top part of any page the name and address of their owner, of the person responsible under the law, as well as the place where the newspaper is printed.

-In accordance with the Press Law, newspaper magazine/owners must also, for the record, deliver to the PIO within three days of publication a copy of the newspaper carrying his signature or that of a person authorized to sign on his behalf.
-This also applies to newspapers/magazines published by foreigners.
+In accordance with the Press Law, newspaper magazine/owners must also, for archiving purposes, deliver to the PIO within three days of publication a copy of the newspaper/magazine carrying their signature or that of a person authorized to sign on their behalf.

 Failure to comply with these provisions carries a fine.

-Procedure for publishing a foreign newspaper/magazine in Cyprus
+Procedure for publishing a newspaper/magazine in Cyprus by non-EU nationals

 Free circulation of newspapers/magazines

 All newspapers and magazines are allowed to circulate in the Republic without restriction.
 For this reason, distribution agencies and other outlets must ensure that newspapers are freely made available to the public without discrimination irrespective of the political leanings or views of a newspaper.
-For the purpose of the law, the term "newspaper" also includes magazines and any publication published regularly at least once every four months.
+For the purpose of the law, the term "newspaper" also includes magazines and any publication published regularly, at least once per quarter.

 Symela Sidiropoulou tel.: 22801196 email@example.com